hazelcast/hazelcast/hazelcast-documentation/src/WebSessionReplication.md

 #### SessionId Generation

-SessionId generation is done by Hazelcast Web Session Module if session replication is configured in the web application.
-Default cookie name for the sessionId is `hazelcast.sessionId` and this is configurable with `cookie-name` parameter in the `web.xml` file of the application.
+SessionId generation is done by by the Hazelcast Web Session Module if session replication is configured in the web application.
+The default cookie name for the sessionId is `hazelcast.sessionId`.
+This name is configurable with a `cookie-name` parameter in the `web.xml` file of the application.
 `hazelcast.sessionId` is just a UUID prefixed with “HZ” character and without “-“ character, e.g. `HZ6F2D036789E4404893E99C05D8CA70C7`.

 When called by the target application, the value of `HttpSession.getId()` is the same as the value of `hazelcast.sessionId`.

 #### Session Expiry

-Hazelcast automatically removes sessions from the cluster if session is expired on the Web Container.
-This removal is done by `com.hazelcast.web.SessionListener` which is an implementation of `javax.servlet.http.HttpSessionListener`.
+Hazelcast automatically removes sessions from the cluster if the sessions are expired on the Web Container.
+This removal is done by `com.hazelcast.web.SessionListener`, which is an implementation of `javax.servlet.http.HttpSessionListener`.

-Default session expiration configuration depends on Servlet Container that is being used.
+Default session expiration configuration depends on the Servlet Container that is being used.
 You can also define it in your web.xml.

 ```xml
     <session-config>